- Launch Party for The Boardwalk(2 days)

 Black will be reading a piece from Life Drawing, as well as discussing the writing process and how her career began.
 Questions from the audience are encouraged.
-The event will take place on Sunday, July 27th at 11:00 AM.
-It will be free and open to the public; no prior registration is required.
-As always, if you are unable to make it to the event, we are happy to hold a signed copy for you.
+The event will take place on Tuesday, September 23rd at 5:00 PM.
+It is free and open to the public; no registration is required.
+As always, if you are unable to attend, we are happy to hold a signed copy for you.
 For more information, call 302-226-2665.

 View your shopping cart.